Last changed

 To pull the dev variant:

-To try out the image, run:
+To test the functionality of the image, run:

 After starting the container, navigate to localhost:8080